 CaaS does the same job but in a smarter, more scalable way.
 Rather than managing a responsive layout on the website itself, the tagging and presentation is done off-site.
 This means that companies can design simple, low-cost websites and applications for their marketing goals as needed and populate them with optimized content at a moment’s notice.
 Multiple platforms can pull content directly from the CaaS cloud server; no matter how many sites or apps there are, the CAAS provides custom-fitted content everywhere, every time.

-A key benefit of the headless architecture found in CaaS is flexibility in design.
-Headless architecture separates the backend functionality from the frontend content presentation layer, meaning that web designers won’t have to worry about how the content will fit in a rigid web design layout.
+A key benefit of the headless architecture found in CaaS is design flexibility.
+Headless CMS architecture separates the backend functionality from the frontend content presentation layer, meaning that web designers won’t have to worry about how the content will fit in a rigid web design layout.
 In other words, they have complete freedom to design in a way that makes sense for the readers, rather than designing for what the system can accommodate.
 Particularly for content-heavy brands, this UX optimization can provide big boosts to readability and time spent on-site.

 Getting Started With Content as a Service